 Students will gain research experience and hone their skills in critical thinking, reading, and oral communication.
 They will collaborate with multiple faculty members and fellow participants and benefit from the mentorship of current Geneseo undergraduates.

 Yes!
 Successful completion of the Summer Institute will yield three credits—the same as most courses at SUNY Geneseo.

 - What is the cost of the program and are scholarships or financial aid available?

-The cost of the program is $989.70.
-Full and partial scholarship for the cost of the Summer Institute are available.
-Please see the application page link for instructions, and feel free to contact the instructors at either Carly Herold at firstname.lastname@example.org or David Levy at email@example.com for more information.
-In addition, students who successfully complete the program and matriculate at Geneseo will also receive a Scholarly Activity Grant to use for expenses such as books, research collaboration with faculty, presentations at academic conferences, and more.
-The cost of the program is $989.70.
+The cost of the program for New York State residents is $950.70; for non-New York State residents, the cost is $2,189.70.
+Full and partial scholarships for the cost of the Summer Institute are available based on financial need.
+Please see the application page link for instructions, and feel free to contact the program directors (Carly Herold at firstname.lastname@example.org or David Levy at email@example.com) for more information.

 - Are there any prerequisites?
 Should I have previous experience in the subject from high school?